-2.57 The character of the town has changed towards the southern fringe, with lower density post war residential development expanding south, to the east and across the former railway line to the south west.
+2.62 The character of the town has changed towards the southern fringe, with lower density post

-2.58 The intact historic core comprises primarily of terraced, well presented housing.
+2.63 The intact historic core comprises primarily of terraced, well presented housing.
 Many are bay fronted and set back within a plot.

-2.59 There are also areas of more intense terraced dwellings which sit back of pavement, creating a more enclosed street section.
+2.64 There are also areas of more intense terraced dwellings which sit back of pavement, creating a more enclosed street section.

-^{2.60} The old town centre sits as part of the current town centre and helps create a sense of centre.
+2.65 The old town centre sits as part of the current town centre and helps create a sense of centre.

-2.61 The concentration of retail and commercial activity is along the A56.
+2.66 The concentration of retail and commercial activity is along the A56.
 Earby bus station is also situated on Victoria Road adjacent to the Town Council building which is the most important public transport connection.

-2.62 Earby Beck and New Cut are visible adjacent to the road network but due to their depth and enclosement, lack a connection to the public realm.
+2.67 Earby Beck and New Cut are visible adjacent to the road network but due to their depth and enclosement, lack a connection to the public realm.

-2.63 Long range approach views seen due to the topography.
+2.68 Long range approach views seen due to the topography.
 The town is comparatively low lying and rises on the eastern fringe.
-This creates views of green hills beyond the town through streets and alleys.
+This creates views of green hills beyond the town through streets and allevs.

-2.64 Shop fronts and commercial activity takes place in converted terraced houses and cottage structures.
+2.69 Shop fronts and commercial activity takes place in converted terraced houses and cottage structures.

-2.65 The northern extent of the study area includes several large format commercial and industrial buildings which are physically and visually disconnected with the centre of the town.
+2.70 The northern extent of the study area includes several large format commercial and industrial buildings which are physically and visually disconnected with the centre of the town.